Lara-Weed/circadian-wearable-init/README.md

 Code for

 Weed L, Jamgochian A, St. Hilaire MA, Cheng P, Kochenderfer MJ, Zeitzer JM.
-Circadian phase estimation from ambulatory wearables with particle filtering: accuracy depends on initialization, recording duration, and light exposure.
-Journal of Biological Rhythms.
+Circadian phase estimation from ambulatory wearables with particle filtering: accuracy depends on initialization, recording duration, and light exposure. *Journal of Biological Rhythms*.
 In press, 2025.

 ### Overview
 This repository contains scripts to preprocess wearable data, subset cohorts, compute light diet characteristics, run circadian light-response models, and evaluate estimation performance.
 The workflow is primarily MATLAB, with supporting R code for FPCA.